Why Pro Bono?

 To assist lawyers in fulfilling their professional obligations under Rule 6.1, the NC Bar Pro Bono Resource Center was established to help develop pro bono projects statewide in partnership with Legal Aid organizations and community organizations.
 The Center also supports existing pro bono activities including recruitment, training, and communication and implement voluntary pro bono reporting and recognition programs statewide.

 Interested in volunteering?
 Let us know!
 Please look over our Pro Bono Project Descriptions page for projects that may interest you.
 If you want more direct support on how you can get involved, please contact firstname.lastname@example.org and we will get you connected to the volunteer opportunities that interest you!

 Please visit our Report Your Hours page to learn more about how student involvement in pro bono is recognized at Elon Law.

 Pro bono service is designed to meet the legal needs of underrepresented groups.
 Examples of such work may include: charitable, religious, civic, community, governmental, health, or educational organizations working to address the needs of persons of disadvantaged or limited means; individuals, groups, or organizations seeking to secure or protect civil rights, civil liberties or public rights; or activities seeking to improve the law, the legal system, or the legal profession.

-Eligible pro bono work is uncompensated work completed for a nonprofit organization that otherwise could not afford legal services without significantly depleting its financial resources; a government program, such as the Guardian ad Litem program; or a private attorney representing a client on a no-fee basis.
+Eligible pro bono work is uncompensated work completed for a nonprofit organization that otherwise could not afford legal services without significantly depleting its financial resources; a government program, such as the Guardian ad Litem program or a public defender’s office; or a private attorney representing a client on a no-fee basis.
 The work must be legal or law-related, requiring the utilization of legal skills developed in preparation for a career in law.

 For these purposes, competing or assisting (coaching undergraduates or other advisory roles) in mock trial competitions is not pro bono work.
 Further, work provided for government entities does not qualify as pro bono work unless the service is designed to meet the needs of the aforementioned groups.